heart

 Study effects of repeated and sustained interaction over time

-Wearables and other creative form factors that test design variables over a constant function
+Diverse form factors (e.g., garments, wearable devices, installations) that replicate the function validated in this research that test design variables over a constant function